ASP.NET MVC, StructureMap, and … TDD?

 Trying Coding Dojo, Kata and Extreme OOP

-In preparations for a presentation next week (which will go on for two days… brrr) I had my sights set on doing something about Extreme OOP or Object Calisthenics.
+In preparation for a presentation next week (which will go on for two days… brrr), I had my sights set on doing something about Extreme OOP or Object Calisthenics.
 I’m thinking of using that exercise to illustrate some OOP practices.

-OK – but since I didn’t wanted to do that exercise all of my own I hooked up with two Avega colleagues (David Blomberg and Magnus Forberg, great guys!) and we did some kind of coding dojo.
+OK – but since I didn’t want to do that exercise all on my own, I hooked up with two Avega colleagues (David Blomberg and Magnus Forberg, great guys!) and we did some kind of coding dojo.

-• First – the rules of Object Calisthenics are not be followed when you do ordinary code.
-It’s simply an exercise to get you to think about OOP in a very structured...
+• First – the rules of Object Calisthenics are not meant to be followed when you do ordinary code.
+It’s simply an exercise to get you to think about OOP in a very structured fashion.

 Read More